We have two locations where Yarra residents can dispose of recycling:

 Televisions are sent to Tech Collect and broken down into separate materials eg glass, steel, plastic.
 They are then recycled into things such as new TV, IT equipment.

 - X-rays and film

-Collected x-rays and film is sent to MD Recovery.
-It is incinerated and all patient and confidential information is destroyed.
+Collected x-rays and film are sent to MD Recovery.
+They are incinerated and all patient and confidential information is destroyed.
 Silver is then recovered from the ash residue.

-How to sort my recycling at the drop off centre
+How to sort my recycling at the recycling centre

-We have segregated disposal bins at the drop off centre.
+We have segregated disposal bins at the Clifton Hill drop-off centre.
 It’s important to sort your recycling correctly, to ensure it will be accepted.
-When everything you drop off is clean, empty and sorted correctly, you minimise contamination and make it easier to recycle materials.
+When everything you drop off is clean, empty and sorted correctly, there is less risk of contamination and it’s easier to recycle the materials.

-Follow the signage at the drop-off centre to ensure you drop off your recycling into the right bins.
+Follow the signage at the recycling drop-off centre to ensure you sort your recycling into the right bins.